AntiiQ/Conways-Game-of-Life-and-2-Player-Varaition/README.md

 - BACKSPACE: Turns off all the cells

 #2 Player Variation of Conway's Game of Life

 This is a simple game created in a rush over a few hours.
-It required 2 players to act in turns.
+It requires 2 players to act in turns.

 In the first turn both players are allowed to place 5 cells anywhere in the grid as long as it doesn't overwrite the other's cells.